WiLL75G/hidden-data-exfiltration-detection-lab/README.md

 That gave the experiment known ground truth.

-## Intentional Silence Matters
+## Intentional Silence Is Evidence

 The absence of SID `1000011` during the clean control test was expected.

-That silence was part of successful validation.
+That silence was part of successful validation rather than a detection failure.

 ## Troubleshooting Needs Layers

-This project produced several unrelated failures:
+This project produced several unrelated problems:

 ```text
 Artifact creation